-Three 11' travel lanes Center lane is either reversible travel lane (peak hours) or turn lane (off-peak) 2'6" curb and gutter No bicycle lanes or additional travel lanes are included, based on the plan policy (T-2) of not widening the street Recessed parking may be installed into the planting strip where it can be accommodated without damage to existing mature trees Recessed parking must be broken up with vegetated bump-outs with street trees at minimum 100' intervals Except for recessed parking spaces, curb lines will remain at existing locations East Seventh Street between Louise and Beaumont Avenues.
-13' planting strip with street trees per Charlotte Tree Ordinance New street trees should be set back farther from the curb to establish a new row of trees to supplement existing mature trees 3' sidewalk For buildings with ground floor retail or office: At back edge of sidewalk (21' from back of curb), or as near to back of sidewalk as zoning permits or buildings with ground floor retail or office: At back edge of sidewalk (21' from back of curb), or as near to back of sidewalk as
+B2 Future Development Standards Roadway and On-Street Parking Three 11' travel lanes Center lane is either reversible travel lane (peak hours) or turn lane (off-peak) 2'6" curb and gutter No bicycle lanes or additional travel lanes are included, based on the plan policy (T-2) of not widening the street Recessed parking may be installed into the planting strip where it can be accommodated without damage to existing mature trees Recessed parking must be broken up with vegetated bump-outs with street trees at minimum 100' intervals Except for recessed parking spaces, curb lines will remain at existing locations East Seventh Street between Louise and Beaumont Avenues.
+Planting Strip 13' planting strip with street trees per Charlotte Tree Ordinance New street trees should be set back farther from the curb to establish a new row of trees to supplement existing mature trees Louise and Deadmont Nondeo.
+Sidewalk • 8' sidewalk Recommended Building Setbacks For buildings with ground floor retail or office: At back edge of sidewalk (21' from back of curb), or as near to back of sidewalk as zoning permits For buildings with ground floor residential: At back edge of sidewalk, or with a front yard of up to 20' in width